energiasonora/chatWallet/README.md

 We believe that if you can chat with someone, you should be able to transact with them instantly, privately, and without intermediaries.
 By building on a foundation of decentralized identity, encrypted communication, and verifiable attestations, we aim to build a healthier and more trustworthy social fabric for the internet of value.

 ## ✨ Core Features

-  * 👤 **Sovereign Identity (DIDs):** Full control over your digital self using Ceramic Network and OrbisDB.
-You are not the product.
+  * 👤 **Multisig for group chats:** .
   * 🔐 **Self-Custodial Wallet (BIP39):** Your keys, your crypto.
 EVM-compatible at launch, with a multichain future (Solana and more).
-  * 💬 **Encrypted E2E Chat (XMTP):** Truly private, wallet-to-wallet communication.
+  * 💬 **Encrypted P2P Chat (XMTPv3):** Truly private, wallet-to-wallet communication.
 No one, not even us, can read your messages.
-  * 👻 **Financial Privacy (Stealth Addresses):** Protect your on-chain history with untraceable, single-use addresses for receiving assets.
+  * 👻 **Financial Privacy (p2p Stealth Addresses):** Protect your on-chain history with untraceable, single-use addresses for receiving assets.
+Default on p2p chats.
+  * 👤 **Sovereign Identity (DIDs):** Full control over your digital self using Ceramic Network and OrbisDB.
+You are not the product.
   * 🤝 **Verifiable Reputation (Attestations):** Build a web of trust through verifiable claims made by peers, compatible with open standards like EAS.
   * 🤖 **Account Abstraction Ready (SCAs):** Paving the way for next-gen UX with social recovery, gasless transactions, and more.
   * 🔗 **Multichain by Design:** Built from the ground up to support multiple blockchain ecosystems.